saltstack/salt/doc/ref/configuration/master.rst

 .. note::

-    Any files located in the ``master.d`` directory that start with an underscore are files that were created by Salt.
+    Salt creates files in the ``master.d`` directory for its own use.
+These files are prefixed with an underscore.
 A common example of this is the ``_schedule.conf`` file.

 .. conf_master:: include